Zenobia Camprubí: Early life

-In 1908, Zenobia enrolled in the Teacher's College of the University of Columbia (New York) to study English literature and composition.
+In 1908, Zenobia enrolled in the Teacher's College of the Columbia University (New York) to study English literature and composition.

 After the marriage's reconciliation, Mrs. Isabel Aymar returned to Spain in 1909 in the company of Zenobia and her cousin Hannah.
 They called her "the Little American", since she began her university studies in Columbia; she attended cultural activities and women's clubs.
 She came into contact with American feminism, traveled alone, read the Spanish and English classics and followed a course on literature.

 They settled in La Rábida (Huelva) where Mr. Raimundo Camprubí was the chief engineer of the port of Huelva.
 In a room of the house where they settled, Zenobia improvised a school to teach a group of nineteen children of the surroundings.

 In 1910, Zenobia's father was transferred to Madrid.
 The family residence was set in Paseo de la Castellana.

 On the return from a short trip to Switzerland in March 1911, Zenobia and her mother went through Barcelona and visited Malgrat.
 This was the first time that Zenobia returned to her native house, which she found "sad and dark".
 In October, the third trip of Zenobia to the United States took place on the occasion of the birth of the first daughter of her brother José, Inés.
 The idea of exporting crafts, embroidery and books to North America arose.

 In the first months of the year 1912, Zenobia returned to Madrid, she continued to publish articles in American magazines.
 She took advantage of all that Madrid offered and got involved in cultural and intellectual projects.
 There, she was related primarily concerned with Americans, she was distressed because she could not move freely alone until she met Susan Huntington, who ran the Instituto Internacional de Señoritas, where foreigners were staying, attending the summer courses they organized.